atjiu/pyblog/README.md

 ## Template

-Pyblog uses the template freemarker, the template file in the templates folder
+Pyblog uses the template freemarker, the template file in the templates folder, The layout file in the `templates/layout`, the layout file will not participate in the generation of static pages

 Create a folder, **name can not be default, at the same time application.yml in the theme variable should be changed to the name of the folder you create** and then the template file you create the folder, such as: